hicks2evan/Portfolio/README.md

 # Portfolio
 A portfolio of Evan's work for Employers

-This is a collection of Evan's work from his programming classes and personal projects for emplyers to look at.
+This is a collection of Evan's work from his programming classes and personal projects for employers to look at.